 Grant Hill Rookie Year Stats: 70 games | 19.9 PPG | 6.4 TRB | 5.0 AST

-Hill went on to become a current co-owner of the Atlanta Hawks, but he’s best remembered for his time with the Pistons, where he was the co-winner of the 1995 NBA Rookie of the Year Award.
+Hill became a current co-owner of the Atlanta Hawks, but he’s best remembered for his time with the Pistons, where he was the co-winner of the 1995 NBA Rookie of the Year Award.
 He’s also a seven-time NBA All-Star, a five-time All-NBA selection, and a three-time winner of the NBA Sportsmanship Award.

 Related: Best Jasson Kidd Rookie Card

-We’ve come up with a list containing three of the best Grant Hill RCs that money can buy, as well as an investment outlook for the next few years.
+We’ve come up with a list containing three of the best Grant Hill RCs that money can buy and an investment outlook for the next few years.

-Released back in the 1994-95 season, Hill has a variety of rookie cards, with the majority being almost worthless.
-However, some of his RCs were fairly groundbreaking, and they sell for three-figure fees today.
+Released in the 1994-95 season, Hill has a variety of rookie cards, with the majority being almost worthless.
+However, some of his RCs were pretty groundbreaking, and they sell for three-figure fees today.
 Here’s a trio of top options.

 1994-95 Finest Grant Hill RC is the undisputed king of his collectibles, although it’s not as pricey as you might expect.
 It features a strong image of Hill with a surprised look on his face, with a simple silver border and a multicolored chrome background.
 It also has a separate image on the reverse, showing Hill in casual attire on the court.

 Some copies come with an added protector film to help protect surfaces from scratching, although there’s no real difference in terms of value or rarity.

 Features like etched foil and great pictures are things we take for granted nowadays, but there aren’t many mid-’90s options that can match up to the 1994-95 SP in this regard!